-- Ensuring volunteers are capable of conducting the tasks they are setting out to do, and providing training or re-allocating them if they are not. - Providing volunteers with a health and safety induction to ensure they are aware of both the general health and safety risks and the risks specific to the sites they are being sent to.
+- Ensuring volunteers are capable of conducting the tasks they are setting out to do, and providing training or reallocating them if they are not. - Providing volunteers with a health and safety induction to ensure they are aware of both the general health and safety risks and the risks specific to the sites they are being sent to. - Ensuring volunteers know what to do in an emergency.